nasa-gibs/worldview/doc/developing.md

 ## Building

 This project uses `npm` to run build scripts and other tasks.
-The scripts are a combination of JavaScript, Bash, and Python scripts.
+The scripts are a combination of Node.JS and Bash scripts.
 Webpack is used as a module bundler.

 **`npm run build`**: Main build script cleans previous build directory, gets available imagery metadata via the [GIBS `GetCapabilities` API](https://nasa-gibs.github.io/gibs-api-docs/), adds the build configuration (options), and builds the Webpack bundle in Development mode.
 Generates the build in `build/`.
 If you have a custom configuration subdirectory, pass it to the command with `npm run build -- subdirectory_name`.